 These don’t need to be done straight away and can be done in any order, but lets run through each task quickly now:

-Purchase & install extensions: Here you can browse the WooCommerce marketplace and choose extensions for every part of your store from shipping options to marketing tools.
+- Purchase & install extensions: Here you can browse the WooCommerce marketplace and choose extensions for every part of your store from shipping options to marketing tools.
 When it comes to choosing extensions, think about what eCommerce features are a top priority for your business and stick with these in the beginning, the bells and whistles can come later.
+The HubSpot for WooCommerce integration is worth exploring if you’re looking to add cart abandonment and other key marketing features to your WooCommerce shop.

 You’re Ready to Start Selling